simplicitesoftware/documentation/docs/docs/security.md

 This document give some guidelines on how to improve security of your applications based on the Simplicité platform.

-> **Note**: Some recommandations are not necessarily applicable/relevant in every particular cases, you must adapt them to your context.
+> **Note**: Some recommendations are not necessarily applicable/relevant in every particular cases, you must adapt them to your context.

 Platform upgrades
 -----------------